What type of content do you primarily create?

 Working with your team is easy in Descript.
 Its collaborative editing features allow multiple users to work on captions simultaneously, making it ideal for group projects.
 The tool's cross-platform compatibility—on Mac, PC, and web—ensures seamless access across devices (not just the Apple ecosystem, like iMovie).

-How to add subtitles and captions to your videos using Descript
+How to add subtitles to videos using Descript

 You can add subtitles to your videos in three simple steps using Descript.